 The real-world statistics don’t lie, as a quarter of seniors take a fall every single year.
 The results can be fatal, and they’re serious even when not fatal.

 I just read that in the summer the numbers of falling are higher because many people work outside in their yard or garden.
 Maybe a good reason to have a look at a garden seat for elderly in this article i wrote.

 Fortunately, the risks can be mitigated with a combination of lifestyle adjustments, exercise routines, balance strengthening, and home improvements.
 Modern technology, devices, and medical alert systems can also seriously improve the outcomes when someone falls.

 I hope you use all of this to help out the seniors you love in your family, or just make life easier and safer for yourself if you’re entering into or already in your golden years.

-I tried to answer questions like, how can elderly prevent fall and why fall are a problem for older adults in this article and I hope it was helpful for you.
+I tried to answer questions like, how can the elderly prevent fall and why falling is a problem for older adults in this article and I hope it was helpful for you.